Korean Air Lines Flight 007: Search for KAL 007 in international waters

 Immediately after the shoot-down, South Korea, the owner of the aircraft and therefore prime considerant for jurisdiction, designated the United States and Japan as search and salvage agents, thereby making it illegal for the Soviet Union to salvage the aircraft, providing it was found outside Soviet territorial waters.
 If it did so, the United States would now be legally entitled to use force against the Soviets, if necessary, to prevent retrieval of any part of the plane.

-On the same day as the shoot-down, Rear Admiral William A. Cockell, Commander, Task Force 71, and a skeleton staff, taken by helicopter from Japan, embarked in USS Badger (stationed off Vladivostok at time of the flight) on September 9 for further transfer to the destroyer USS Elliot to assume duties as Officer in Tactical Command (OTC) of the Search and Rescue (SAR) effort.
+On the same day as the shoot-down, Rear Admiral William A. Cockell, Commander, Task Force 71, and a skeleton staff, taken by helicopter from Japan, embarked in USS Badger (stationed off Vladivostok at the time) on September 9 for further transfer to the destroyer USS Elliot to assume duties as Officer in Tactical Command (OTC) of the Search and Rescue (SAR) effort.
 A surface search began immediately and on into September 13.
 U.S. underwater operations began on September 14.
 On September 10, 1983, with no further hope of finding survivors, Task Force 71's mission was reclassified from a "Search and Rescue" (SAR) operation to a "Search and Salvage" (SAS).

 On October 17, Rear Admiral Walter T. Piotti, Jr. took command of the task force and its search and salvage mission from Rear Admiral Cockell.
 First to be searched was a 60 sqmi "high probability" area.
 This was unsuccessful.
 On October 21, Task Force 71 extended its search within coordinates encompassing, in an arc around the Soviet territorial boundaries north of Moneron Island, an area of 225 mi2, reaching to the west of Sakhalin Island.
 This was the "large probability" area.
 The search areas were outside the 12 nmi Soviet-claimed territorial boundaries.
 The northwesternmost point of the search touched the Soviet territorial boundary closest to the naval port of Nevelsk on Sakhalin.
 Nevelsk was 46 nmi from Moneron.
 This larger search was also unsuccessful.

 The vessels used in the search, for the Soviet side as well as the US side (US, South Korea, Japan) were both civilian trawlers, specially equipped for both the SAR and SAS operations, and various types of warships and support ships.
 The Soviet side also employed both civilian and military divers.
 The Soviet search, beginning on the day of the shoot-down and continuing until November 6, was confined to the 60 sqmi "high probability" area in international waters, and within Soviet territorial waters to the north of Moneron Island.
 The area within Soviet territorial waters was off-limits to the U.S., South Korean, and Japanese boats.
 From September 3 to 29, four ships from South Korea joined in the search.